Crooks Lake Lodge - Labrador

 these fish are the barracuda of the North, feeding on anything that swims, including voles, duckling, and even trout.

-Anglers are well advised to bring wire tippets as their surgical scalpel-like teeth will slice through monofilament like a knife through butter.
+Anglers should bring wire tippets as their surgical scalpel-like teeth will slice through monofilament like a knife through butter.
 They love mice patterns, but will also explode on big poppers and large saltwater streamer patterns.

 Getting to the Lodge: